AntirWiki/Antir/content/Holy Kingdom/People/The Order of the Silver Shield.md

 draft: true
 ---
 The Order of the Silver Shield is a knightly order founded by [[Yvonne Silvershield]] in the [[Holy Kingdom]], dedicated to the eradication of necromancy and the undead.

+Their order teaches many techniques to find and destroy undead, many of which are listed here: https://2e.aonprd.com/Archetypes.aspx?ID=15